 - Start timing the process when the pressure reading on the dial indicates that the recommended pressure has been reached or when the weighted gauge begins to jiggle or rock.

 - Regulate heat under the canner to maintain a steady pressure at or slightly above the correct gauge pressure.
 Quick and large pressure changes during processing may cause jars to lose liquid.
 Weighted gauges on Mirro canners should jiggle about two or three times per minute.
 On Presto canners, they should rock slowly throughout the process.

 - After the canner is depressurized, remove the weight from the vent port or open the petcock.
-Wait 10 minutes, unfasten the lid and remove it carefully tilting it away from you so the steam does not burn your face.
+Wait 10 minutes and then unfasten the lid and carefully remove it, tilting it away from you so the steam does not burn your face.

 - Use a jar lifter to remove the jars and place them on a towel.
-Leave at least one inch of space between the jars during cooling.
+Leave at least 1 inch of space between the jars during cooling.

 Testing jar seals

 After cooling jars for 12 hours to 24 hours, remove the screw bands and test seals using one of these methods: